Is "Temptation" an Outmoded Concept?

 Wouldn't it be smarter to shut up and let it pass?

-Do we have to indulge every attraction we feel, even if it is destructive to us and the people we supposedly love?
+Do we have to indulge every temptation we feel, even if it is destructive to us and the people we supposedly love?

-Say she were attracted to other men.
+Say she was attracted to other men.
 Should she act on that too?
 Discuss it with him?
 Most heterosexuals are sexually attracted to many members of the opposite sex.
-But if they are already committed to someone they care about, they repress it.
+But if they are already committed to someone they care about, they control it.
 They recognize it as temptation.

 People will resist eating fats and sugars because they are unhealthy.
-But they think nothing of indulging toxic and self-destructive desires.
+But they think nothing of indulging toxic and self-destructive desires like porn or gambling.

 True religions see man as the interface between spirit (God) and matter (animal.)
 Man is like a little boy (spirit) riding an elephant (body.)
 He must restrain his animal instincts.
 He must be able to recognize temptation and resist it.